Award winning Cheltenham Wedding Photographer

 For the vast majority of your wedding day I blend into the background in a documentary/reportage style capturing candid natural moments, anticipating the moment.
 Most couples feedback is something along the lines of “I didn’t even know you were there!”
 Even my cameras have a silent shutter, so no constant annoying click-clicks throughout your day.

-I pride myself on my attention to detail.
+Attention to detail is very important to me.
 After your wedding I will finish all of your pictures individually.

 Frequently Asked Questions